A leading insurance agency operating across Australia and New Zealand.

 Authority, GPO Box 3, Melbourne VIC 3001

-FOS and AFCA provide fair and independent financial services complaint resolution that is free to consumers.
-NM Insurance and insurer partners are obliged to comply with any decision made by FOS and AFCA.
+AFCA provide fair and independent financial services complaint resolution that is free to consumers.
+NM Insurance and insurer partners are obliged to comply with any decision made by AFCA.

 Use of the above schemes does not preclude you from subsequently exercising any legal rights which you may have if you are still unhappy with the outcome.
 Before doing so, however, we strongly recommend that you obtain independent legal advice.